cashfree/core-ios-sdk/Swift+Sample+Application/Pods/CashfreePGCoreSDK/Readme.md

             print(error.localizedDescription)
        }
 ```
-`Note:` In the above code-snippet, inside the `setUpiId()`, the id of the clicked application has to be sent.
+`Note:` In the above code-snippet, inside the `setUPIID()`, the id of the clicked application has to be sent.
 This `id` is the key that is present in the list of objects that was retrieved in the above **Prerequisites**

 - In order to establish a 2-way communication, the SDK exposes a protocol that is coupled tightly with upi-payment flow and the controller which is initiating this has to conform to the protocol `CFUPIPaymentDelegate`.